 - a) Only the Headteacher or a member of staff authorised by the Headteacher can carry out a search of a student for any item if the student agrees. - b) Academy staff are authorised to search any student without consent if they have reasonable grounds to believe they have an item on the prohibited list.
-(See Appendix 2) The student must empty the contents of their bags, pockets, etc before the search commences. - c) When exercising their powers, the Academy must consider their age and needs of the pupis being searched.
-This includes the individual needs or learning difficulties of pupils with special educational needs (SEN) and making reasonable adjustments that may be required where a pupil has a disability. - d) Academy staff can confiscate any prohibited item found as a result of a search. - e) If a member of staff suspects a student has a prohibited item in his/her possession, they can instruct the student to turn out his/her pockets or bag.
-If the student refuses an appropriate punishment will be issued by the Senior Leadership Team - f) The search must be conducted by a member of staff who is the same sex as the student being searched and in the presence of another member of the Academy staff. - g) The person conducting the search may not require the student to remove any clothing other than outer clothing. - h) The Academy has the authority to search any student locker or bag without consent if the member of staff conducting the search has reasonable grounds to believe the student has an item from the prohibited list. - i) A member of staff has the authority to confiscate, retain or dispose of a student's property as a disciplinary penalty, where reasonable to do so. - j) The law protects members of staff from liability in any proceedings brought against them for any loss of or damage to any item they have confiscated, provided they have acted lawfully. - k) Where a person conducting a search finds any item from the prohibited list they must present the item to a member of Senior Leadership Team as soon as possible.

-- I) After every search the member of staff conducting the search should record all details of the search on the relevant internal document including the date, time, location, who conducted the search and who was present, the reason for conducting the search and what items were found, if any, along with any follow up action. - m) Where the person conducting the search finds an electronic device they may examine any data or files on the device if they think there is a good reason to do so.
-However, staff should not view data/files if they believe they relate to sexting (Clause 5.4 of the Child Protection & Safeguarding policy refers).
-If inappropriate data is found the electronic device should be presented to the Senior Leadership Team. - n) In determining 'good reason' to examine data or files the staff member must reasonably suspect that the data or file on the device in question has been, or could be, used to cause harm, to disrupt teaching or break the Academy rules. - o) There is no legal requirement of Holbrook Academy to inform Parents / Carers before a search takes place or to seek their consent to search their child.
+(See Appendix 4) The student must empty the contents of their bags, pockets, etc before the search commences. - c) When exercising their powers, the Academy must consider the age and needs of the pupils being searched.
+This includes the individual needs or learning difficulties of pupils with special educational needs (SEN) and making reasonable adjustments that may be required where a pupil has a disability. - d) Academy staff can confiscate any prohibited item found as a result of a search. - e) If a member of staff suspects a student has a prohibited item in their possession, they can instruct the student to turn out their pockets and/or bag.
+If the student refuses, an appropriate sanction will be issued by the Senior Leadership Team. - f) The search must be conducted by a member of staff who is the same sex as the student being searched and in the presence of another member of the Academy staff. - g) The person conducting the search may not require the student to remove any clothing other than outer clothing. - h) The Academy has the authority to search any student locker or bag without consent if the member of staff conducting the search has reasonable grounds to believe the student has an item from the prohibited list. - i) A member of staff has the authority to confiscate, retain or dispose of a student's property as a disciplinary penalty, where reasonable to do so. - j) The law protects members of staff from liability in any proceedings brought against them for any loss of or damage to any item they have confiscated, provided they have acted lawfully. - k) Where a person conducting a search finds any item from the prohibited list they must present the item to a member of Senior Leadership Team as soon as possible. - After every search the member of staff conducting the search should record all details of the search on the relevant internal document including - the date, time, location, who conducted the search and who was present, the reason for conducting the search and what items were found, if any, along with any follow up action. - m) Where the person conducting the search finds an electronic device they may examine any data or files on the device if they think there is a good reason to do so.
+However, staff should not view data/files if they believe they relate to nudes and semi-nudes.
+If inappropriate data is found or suspected the electronic device should be given to the Safeguarding team.
+(Refer to the Child Protection & Safeguarding policy for full details) - n) In determining 'good reason' to examine data or files the staff member must reasonably suspect that the data or file on the device in question has been, or could be, used to cause harm, to disrupt teaching or break the Academy rules. - o) There is no legal requirement of Holbrook Academy to inform Parents / Carers before a search takes place or to seek their consent to search their child.
 Holbrook Academy will communicate the findings of the search and action(s) taken after the search has been completed.

-12. Use of Reasonable Force
+15. Use of Reasonable Force